Williamson scores 38, Pelicans rally past Cavaliers 116-109

 Pelicans: Host Sacramento on Monday.
 The Kings have only played in New Orleans once in the last two seasons as a result of the COVID-19 pandemic.

 Cavaliers: Visit Charlotte on Wednesday.
 Cleveland beat the Hornets 121-114 in its season opener on Dec.
-23 at Rocket Mortgage FieldHouse.
+23.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports